loisBreant/CLARA/slides/main.typ

         )
       )
     },
-    footer-descent: 0cm, // Ensure footer sticks to bottom with no gap ) set text(font: "DejaVu Sans", size: 15pt, fill: text-color) set strong(delta: 300)
+    footer-descent: 0.5cm, // Ensure footer sticks to bottom with no gap // Ensure footer sticks to bottom with no gap ) set text(font: "DejaVu Sans", size: 15pt, fill: text-color) set strong(delta: 300)